arbor-sim/arbor/doc/cpp_recipe.rst

     ..
 Warning::
-        All member functions must be **thread safe**, because the recipe is used by the multithreaded model builing stage.
+        All member functions must be **thread safe**, because the recipe is used by the multithreaded model building stage.
 In practice, this means that multiple threads should be able to call member functions of a recipe simultaneously.
 Model building is multithreaded to reduce model building times, so recipe implementations should avoid using locks and mutexes to introduce